ata6502/DemoApps/README.md

 # DemoApps
-This repository contains examples of simple applications using Direct3D, WinRT/C++, and XAML.
+This repository contains examples of simple UWP (Universal Windows Platform) applications using Direct3D, WinRT/C++, and XAML.
 So far, there are two demos in the repository:

 * `HelloWorld` - A colored rotating cube -- the most basic 3D application.
 * `TexturedCube` - A cube with materials and textures, lit by directional lights.